pecuchet/dotburo-website/storage/content/why-do-people-keep-photographs/index.md

 of the images.

 <br>
-The project is currently on show at <a href="http://marres.org/nl/programme/now/marres-currents-4/" target="_blank" rel="noopener">Marres Currents #4: Running Time</a> until February 12, 2017.
+The project was on show at <a href="http://marres.org/nl/programme/now/marres-currents-4/" target="_blank" rel="noopener">Marres Currents #4: Running Time</a> until February 12, 2017.

 <br>
-As an example, below is the edition of December 13, 2016.
+As an example, below is the edition of December 14, 2016.

 <br>
 <video controls preload="auto">